 The snug area of the ear is found in the lower part the antihelix.
 The piercing passes through the medial to the lateral portions of the antihelix and not from front to back.
 Commonly, it is known as an antihelix piercing.

 This kind of piercing was coined by Caitlin Theobald after her successful fashion clothing brand name Snug Industries back in the middle of the 1990’s.

-Snug piercing is not for everyone.
-There are two important criteria before a professional piercer performs snug piercing.
 First, there must be ample space on the ear cartilage to make this piercing possible.
 If there isn’t sufficient place then this piercing cannot be done.
 Secondly, the cartilage must be strong to allow the piercing to be performed.
 If the cartilage is not strong enough then the piercing is likely to be rejected.

 A straight or curved barbell is the most recommended first piercing jewelry.
-The jewelry must be 18 gauge to 14 gauge thickness and a length of 8 to 10 mm.
-After the wound has healed, you can use ball closure ring, circular rings or horseshoe circular barbells.
+The jewelry must be of 18 gauge to 14 gauge of thickness and a length of 8 to 10 mm.
+After the wound has healed, you can use a ball closure ring, circular rings or horseshoe circular barbells.

 A stud similar to the piece used in earlobes can be used for a standard helix piercing.
 Titanium or surgical steel jewelry is used because it is the least reactive metal and it usually has a very tight back to hold the jewelry in place.

 Some people may be fascinated by the snug piercing but are uncertain to try the real one.
 For a more fashionable look without the discomfort of a long healing process, they can use a faux snug piercing.
 It is done with two separate piercings that appear to be snug piercing.